kopiro/tommy/README.md

 # Tommy: Web Assets converter and optimizer

-Tommy will process and optimize all your static assets ready for the web no matter what is the file extensions;
+Tommy will process and optimize all your static assets ready for the web, no matter what the file extension happens to be;
-and, to avoid time wasting, it will save processed items so that unmodified assets will not be processed further.
+and, to avoid wasting time, it will also save processed items so that unmodified assets will not be processed further.

-You can optionally configure Tommy to sync all your processed assets to a S3 bucket.
+Tommy also gives you the option of syncing all your processed assets to a S3 bucket.

 File treatment:

-- **Image files** will be:
+- **Image files**:
-  - resized in multiple images and optimized
+  - will be resized in multiple image files and optimized
-  - optimized with various specific tools
+  - will be optimized with various specific tools
-  - converted to `webp`
+  - will be converted to `webp`
   - a blurried image will be generated for lazy-loading
-- **Video files** will be:
+- **Video files**:
-  - converted and optimized to `mp4` and `webm`
+  - will be converted and optimized to `mp4` and `webm`
   - a poster image will be extracted
 - **All other static assets** will be just copied and kept untouched